 - Pharmaceutical Waste Disposal Vendor List

-- EPA Final Rule: Management Standards for Hazardous Waste Pharmaceuticals and Amendment to the P075 Listing for Nicotine
+- USEPA Final Rule: Management Standards for Hazardous Waste Pharmaceuticals

 - DHHS Stop Drug Abuse Web page with Prescriber Resources